 You have the right to determine how your personal health information is used and disclosed.
 For most healthcare purposes, your consent is implied as a result of your consent to treatment; however, in all circumstances express consent must be written.
 Your written consent will be forwarded to the providers/staff who will document the request in patient’s medical records and notify appropriate healthcare providers and their supporting staff.
 It is understood that the consent directive applies only to the personal health information that the patient has already provided and not to the personal health information, which the patient might provide in the future.
 Personal Health Information Privacy Act permits certain collections, uses, and disclosures of the personal health information, despite the consent directive; healthcare providers may override the consent directive in certain circumstances, such as; emergencies and the consent directive may result in delays in receiving healthcare, reduced quality of care due to healthcare providers lacking complete information about the patient, healthcare provider’s refused to non-emergency care.

 We collect information by fair and lawful means and collect only the information that may be necessary for purposes related to the provision of your medical care.
+We will not collect information from you if non-identifying information is sufficient.

 We endeavor to ensure that all decisions involving your personal information are based on accurate and timely information.
 While we do our best to base our decisions on accurate information, we only rely on you to disclose all material information and to inform us of any relevant changes.

 With limited exceptions, we will give you access to the information we retain about you within a reasonable time, upon presentation of a written request and satisfactory identification.
 We may charge you a fee for this service and is so, we will give you notice in advance of processing your request.
 If you find errors of fact in your personal information, please notify us as soon as possible and we will make the appropriate corrections.
 We are not required to correct information relating to clinic observations or opinions made in good faith.
 You have a right to append a short statement of disagreements to your record if we refuse to make a requested change.
-If we deny your request for access to your personal information, we will advise you in writing of the reason for the refusal and you may then challenge our decision.
+If we denyyour request for access to your personal information, we will advise you in writing of the reason for the refusal and you may then challenge our decision.